longjl1/Time-to-mato/docs/devlog.md

 - [2023-07-17] logged another note about pacing the timer, keeping the dashboard calm, and trimming noise from the daily surface.

 - [2023-07-28] logged another note about pacing the timer, keeping the dashboard calm, and trimming noise from the daily surface.

+- [2023-08-04] logged another note about pacing the timer, keeping the dashboard calm, and trimming noise from the daily surface.